josemca1105/josemca1105/README.md

 - 👋 Hi, I’m @josemca1105
-- 👀 I’m interested in Backend development
+- 👀 I’m interested in Web development
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning Django and JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...